exhibitionist-digital/e-waste-pipeline/README.md

 ### Dynamic prompt generator

-Use `prompt_gen` -- it is a simple, but powerful function that allows you to pass in lists of words/prompts and cycle through them at varying speeds and indices.
+Use `prompt_gen` -- a simple, but powerful, function that allows you to pass in lists of words/prompts and cycle through them at varying speeds and indices.

 ```python
 bugType = ["shiny", "squashed", "giant", "monster", "cute"]